Data Management Plan: download as pdf

-Type II Sensitive data resources such those collected for use in graduate student theses and dissertations or collected in collaboration with non-MCR researchers.
+- Type II Sensitive data resources such as those collected for use in graduate student theses and dissertations or collected in collaboration with non-MCR researchers.
 These data are handled on a case by case basis with special approval of the Principal Investigators and/or Executive Committee.
 These data will be made available to the public after an agreed to specified period of time.

 Quality Assurance, Control, and Monitoring.
-For the majority of MCR's data components, quality assurance and control are done before submission to the IMS.
+For the some of data components, quality assurance and control are done before submission to the IMS.
 Quality assurance measures built into data collection by design are encouraged.
 For the annual biological census data, the relational database itself constrains and validates incoming data, so that successful upload into the data model is part of the quality assurance process.
 Additionally, a random sample of each year’s data is queried and manually compared to original data sheets before the data are marked as verified.
 These procedures were agreed upon and designed by the Information Manager in partnership with the Investigators and their staff.

 IM System Team.
-MCR information management is an integrated system with smooth transition from data collection to curation.
+MCR information management is an integrated system from data collection to curation.
 The Information Manager requests periodic conferences with each Investigator individually to review their metadata and data contributions.
 Areas where science may benefit from the IM system resources are identified so that the process is seen as a two-way flow.
 MCR site technicians participate significantly in data documentation, re-formatting, and quality control and contribute their detailed knowledge to the design of data models and protocols.
 The Deputy Director provides the Information Manager with site, publication and personnel information.
 The MCR and SBC Information Managers actively collaborate, which has provided continuity and leveraged resources since 2004.

 Training.
 Undergraduate and recent graduate assistants have been a welcome addition to the team.
 Lab and field assistants who have shown aptitude in data handling have been trained in metadata collection, entry, and congruence diagnosis.
 Data handling protocols have become more thoroughly documented as each new student describes details omitted at a higher level.
 As well as increasing our capacity to move datasets through the system now, when they move on they will take with them skills they can contribute to their own research groups in future.
-Assistants have been funded with LTER supplements.
+Assistants have been funded in the past with LTER supplements.